joffrey-bion/gradle-github-changelog/README.md

-# github-changelog-generator
+# Github Changelog Generator (Gradle plugin)

-Generates a changelog from Github issues and pull-requests
+Generates a changelog from Github issues and pull-requests.